 Vendor Chunk Isolation and Third-Party Management

-1. AST parsing & import mapping: The bundler resolves static import and dynamic import() statements, building an adjacency matrix of module relationships.
+1. AST parsing and import mapping.
+The bundler resolves every static import and dynamic import() call, building an adjacency matrix of module relationships.

-2. Module promotion logic: Dependencies referenced across two or more distinct chunks are automatically hoisted to a shared vendor group if they exceed configured minSize thresholds.
+2. Module promotion.
+Dependencies referenced by two or more distinct chunks are candidates for hoisting, provided they exceed the configured minSize threshold.

 module.exports = {